FOSSonTop/crave/getting-started/building-crave-run.md

 ---
-order: 4
+order: 5
 ---

-# Getting Started

-## Building Using Crave Run command
+# Building Using Crave Run command
-### How to build using Crave Run Command

 > [!NOTE]
 > This section shows you how commands work.
 Skip to The next half for [how to also clone device sources in there](#Clone-Device-Sources-During-Build)